Compare motorbike breakdown cover

 Personal policies cover the named person when they ride or drive any vehicle that meets the policy requirements.
 They also cover you if you’re a passenger.
-This type of policy can cover up to four people who live at the same address.
-The vehicles can be cars, vans or bikes.
+This type of policy can cover up to four people who live at the same address – driving cars, vans or bikes.

 Cover your motorbike

 Vehicle policies cover the vehicle or vehicles specified on the policy.
-Up to four vehicles (cars, vans, or bikes) registered at the same address can be covered.
+Up to four vehicles (cars, vans, or bikes) registered at the same address can be covered at the same time.

 What kind of cover do I need for my motorcycle?

-Once you’ve chosen between breakdown cover for your motorcycle and yourself, decide what kind of policy you want.
-There are five main types…
+Once you’ve decided between vehicle or personal motorcycle breakdown insurance, you can decide on which kind of policy you want.
+There are five main types:

 1. Roadside assistance

-A recovery vehicle will come out to you and the mechanic will try to fix your motorbike at the side of the road.
-If this is not possible, you will usually be taken to the nearest garage.
+A recovery vehicle will come out to you and a mechanic will try to fix your motorbike at the side of the road.
+If this isn’t possible, you’ll usually be taken to the nearest garage.

 2. Nationwide recovery